Alcohol, cannabis, and nicotine

 The intentional use of substances to facilitate sexual assault

-Using drugs, including alcohol, to deliberately create a situation in which a person is incapacitated (and therefore cannot give consent) in order to pursue sexual contact or attention is substance-facilitated sexual assault.
+Using drugs, including alcohol, to deliberately create a situation in which a person is incapacitated (and therefore cannot give consent) to pursue sexual contact or attention is substance-facilitated sexual assault.

 When to seek help